Andrew DeGraffenreidt: City Commissioner

 In 1973, Andrew DeGraffenreidt was elected as the first African American city commissioner of Fort Lauderdale, Florida.
 He was part of the commission which elevated Virginia S. Young to the position of mayor, the first woman to hold the post in the city, and the first female mayor of a large city in Florida.
 During his three terms in office, he worked to establish a Youth Advisory Board and improve city infrastructure.
 He also pushed for the hiring of more minorities in the city's police department.
 He played a key role in the opening of the Von D. Mizell Community Center in Fort Lauderdale's historically black Dorsey-Riverbend neighborhood.
 He was also the first African-American superintendent of Parks for the city.
 DeGraffenreidt also was an unsuccessful candidate for Congress in the crowded 1976 Democratic primary.
 He left the commission in 1979.

 Post commission

 The city of Fort Lauderdale named the DeGraffenreidt Activity Center in Bass Park in his honor.

 After leaving office, DeGraffenreidt continued to serve on the city's Parks, Recreation, and Beaches Advisory Board.
 He was active with the United Way, Northwest Boys Club Advisory Board, Broward County Charter Commission Municipal Government Task Force, and served as an adviser to the Miami Herald's "Newspapers in Education" program.
 He was the city of Fort Lauderdale's "Honored Founder" for the year of 2002.

-His son, Andrew DeGraffenreidt III, is an attorney who previously served as the city attorney for Hollywood, Florida.
+His son, Andrew DeGraffenreidt III, is an attorney who previously served as the city attorney for Hollywood, Florida and later Riviera Beach, Florida.

 His oldest daughter, Fredi Grace Mitchell, is a school guidance counselor in Atlanta, Georgia.

 His youngest daughter, Carol DeGraffenreidt, a former Assistant United States Attorney, is currently an Assistant Attorney General in West Palm Beach, Florida.